 "This course made me want to eat healthy." – Cooking class participant

-This program of nutrition education helps teens learn how to pick out healthy foods on a budget.
-With a one-time classroom visit from ACH health educators, 9th – 12th-grade students receive a virtual tour of the grocery store with food examples reviewed from various aisles (fruits & vegetables, meat & dairy, bread and grains).
+This nutrition education program helps teens learn how to pick out healthy foods on a budget.
+With a one-time classroom visit from an ACH health educator, 9th – 12th-grade students receive a virtual tour of the grocery store with food examples reviewed from various aisles (fruits and vegetables, meat and dairy, bread and grains).
 Topics include how to shop for healthy items, how to read food labels, and how to budget for meals.
 There is also discussion on making healthier choices in regard to sugar, sodium, fat, and calories.

 The Project Prevent Youth Coalition is the statewide youth tobacco prevention program, encompassing middle school, junior high and high school students.
 Its membership includes students in local chapters across the state.
 Project Prevent offers several projects and activities to engage students throughout the year, including a statewide youth conference.
 The activities address one of three focus areas: Prevention, Education, and Leadership.
 While most of the chapters involved with Project Prevent focus primarily on tobacco and nicotine, several chapters address other health issues as well.
 There is no cost to form a Project Prevent chapter, and some may receive resources, teaching aids and even funding to further their efforts in tobacco prevention.

 The community garden on the campus of ACH was established in 2015 and is tended by a part-time garden manager along with a small but growing band of community volunteers.
-Last year, more than 4,000 lbs. of fresh produce was grown and harvested including tomatoes, peppers, cucumbers, squash, eggplant, greens, potatoes, corn, peas, onions, carrots, beans, okra, watermelon, strawberries and blackberries.
-Everything grown is donated directly to Helping Hand pantry which is located close to ACH.
+Each year, more than 4,000 lbs. of fresh produce was grown and harvested including tomatoes, peppers, cucumbers, squash, eggplant, greens, potatoes, corn, peas, onions, carrots, beans, okra, watermelon, strawberries and blackberries.
+Everything grown is donated directly to Helping Hand pantry which is located nearby.